 The following information must be provided to our customers with nitrate (as Nitrate-N) are above 5 ppm (50 % of the MCL), but below 10 ppm (the MCL).
-Well 52 (Valley Glen) had a maximum level of 5.7 ppm and Well 44 (Industrial Well) had a maximum level of 5.1 ppm.
-The average level in the system was 3.52 ppm.
+Well 37 (Watson Ranch) had a maximum level of 5.2 ppm, Well 44 (Industrial Well) had a maximum level of 7.0 ppm, and Well 52 (Valley Glen) had a maximum level of 6.4 ppm.
+The average nitrate level in the system was observed at 3.86 ppm.
 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 Such Nitrate levels in the drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in serious illness; symptoms include shortness of breath, and blueness of skin.
 Nitrate levels above 10 ppm may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant woman and those with specific enzyme deficiencies.
 If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.